c3g/mhcut-browser/README.md

 #### In Production

-In production, the McGill Network web application is designed to be deployed with uWSGI and NGINX as a systemd service.
+In production, the MHcut Browser web application is designed to be deployed with uWSGI and NGINX as a systemd service.

 ##### A. Perform Initial Setup and Configuration